Set MakeupSo now we've found the maximum and minimum length irons the golfer

 (There are several competing theories, as we shall see.)

-So you can't select length in a vaccuum.
+So you can't select length in a vacuum.

 It is important to fit the golfer with the correct length clubs,